Pippo98/TPA_Homework1/README.md

 File parameters:
 -o <path> path for svg output file
 -l <path> path for svg load file
+-m is to use measures when exporting svg file

 When using -l option the parameters passed as arguments are not used, will be used the parameters contained in the file loaded!